avasconcelos114/cryptoboard/README.md

 ```

 #### TODOs:
-* Refactor loading screen to cover each individual card or feed section
 * Try to fix issue with components re-mounting when theme changes
 * Split dashboard into several chart-based components
 * Find way to virtualize news and top coin as grid (despite their data being list-like)